Jackblow33/gaming-task/README.md

 # Debian 13 sid Gnome gaming task <br>
-auto-install.sh & extras.sh are scripts to install and configure the bare minimum to have a fuctionnal gnome desktop environement to build on top.
-This Debian installation can perform as good as any other gaming oriented distro's I guess...
-It have been tested against CachyOS and Ubuntu 25.04 and in both case this installer score a tad bit better using a custom TKG kernel 6.14+ (not included).
-As of now, you have to compile your own kernel, but a kernel install script is provided as example (/gaming-task/modules/dropbox-kernel-0.3.sh) and could be use to integrate your own kernel into the auto-install.sh script.
-Simply use the TKG compilation script to compile easily your kernel if you want the best possible performance with this installer.
+The `auto-install.sh` and `extras.sh` scripts are designed to install and configure the bare minimum to have a functional GNOME desktop environment, which can be built upon.
+This Debian installation can perform as well as any other gaming-oriented distribution, based on testing against CachyOS and Ubuntu 25.04.
+In both cases, this installer scored slightly better when using a custom TKG kernel 6.14+ (not included).<br>

+At the moment, you have to optionally compile your own kernel, but a kernel install script is provided as an example (`/gaming-task/modules/dropbox-kernel-0.3.sh`) and could be used to integrate your own kernel into the `auto-install.sh` script.
+You can use the TKG compilation script to easily compile your kernel if you want the best possible performance with this installer.<br>
 # 1- Download mini.iso

 https://d-i.debian.org/daily-images/amd64/daily/netboot/ <br>